 Fitting in: does the Bushnell Shield Series 6 come with enough space?

 The Bushnell Shield series 6 person camping tent is 11 by 9 feet with a 6-foot peak height.
 That’s a great size if you’re planning to visit National Parks because their campsite dimensions are usually 12 by 12 feet, giving you some wiggle room when pitching.

 Let’s examine what that means for your group in this cabin tent.

 What group sizes can this tent fit?

-This tent can fit up to six people, but it’s best for groups with a capacity of four and below.
+This tent can fit up to six people, but it’s best for groups with a four person capacity and below.